AmrMohamed226/AmrMohamed266-s_Portfolio/README.md

 - Used restaurant reviews data that was annotated by 2 different annotators, present in the data in the annotation column as (annotator1/annotator2).
 - Calculated the percentage of disagreement between the annotators, and investigated the rows that had disagreements.

--Trained and cross-validated several models, and hyper-parameter tuned the best performing models.
+- Trained and cross-validated several models, and hyper-parameter tuned the best performing models.

 - Evaluated the best performing model on the testing set using a confusion matrix along with Precision/Recall curves.